White Papers & Technical Papers

 This paper uses known hostile Java applets as an example baseline that could be analyzed and

-profiled using path analysis to better understand the algorithms, identify their patterns, and leverage the analysis to identify signatures, similarities, authors, and derivations.
+profiled using path analysis to better understand the algorithms, identify their patterns, and use the analysis to identify signatures, similarities, authors, and derivations.

 Click here to download. |